Presence - Home Security just got Smarter

 The user experience starts prior to turning the device on.
 Installation is a fundamental aspect of this experience, so making it as intuitive and straight-forward as possible was key.
 The back of the doorbell is attached to the wall using two M16 wall screws.
 The main unit then attaches directly to the back panel using snap-fits.

-A smart-light isn't something to be started at, therefore the aesthetics need to be considered but not over-designed.
+A smart-bulb isn't something to be stared at, therefore the aesthetics need to be considered but not over-designed.
 Efficient manufacturing methods must be considered ahead of any unnecessary design features.
+However, it is still vital that it fits within the product-line up.
+Aside from its smart-connectivity, the bulb itself is nothing more than a 5.5W LED Golf-ball; it would illuminate the bulb, just how the user desires.

 Whilst the innovative doorbell and smart-light is one layer of security, Presence is far more than just this.
 The distinctive design language from the doorbell is directly carried through to the compact external camera.
 Multiple cameras can be connected to the same family of devices, allowing for a comprehensive over-view of the property.